Moosemeat And Marmalade Is As Funny As It Sounds

 From across the pond (the Atlantic Ocean), Dan’s a prim and proper classically trained chef whose culinary career has taken him from the west coast of England, to London, Spain, the Canary Isles, and Canada.
 In the process, he’s worn the hats of a sous chef, food stylist, executive chef, teacher, and food marketing manager.
 Since moving to Vancouver Island a few years ago, Dan’s thrilled to be part of the dynamic and close knit food community in Victoria.
 He’s been busily familiarizing himself with Canada’s west coast cuisine, developing relationships with local chefs, and working with regional produce and flavors.
 He’s very brilliant, very skilled, very well read, and seizes every possible opportunity to remind Art of such.
 All joking aside, his enjoyment of fine cuisine and ability to prepare exquisite foods is evident, as is his enjoyment of working with Art.

-Art began acquiring his skills as a child, while Dan draws on years of European history and tradition.
-Both are truly great guys, remarkable chefs, witty, and though they’re constantly jokingly trading jabs, they’re immensely respectful of the people encountered, foods, cultures, and each other.
-The contrast of their two cultures provides a furious flow of funny as they create dishes that look as good as they taste, while humor and diametrical camaraderie fills the screen.
-So, if you’re looking for something to watch that’s educational, inspirational, and frigging hilarious, you’ve got to check out these two chefs as they explore cultures, culinary traditions, worldviews and, of course, whip up some really good meals, like Moosemeat and Marmalade, eh!*
+Moosemeat and Marmalade is a great Canadian cooking show hosted by two great guys.
+The big fart, Art, began acquiring his skills as a child, while dainty Dan draws on years of European history and tradition.
+Both are truly great guys, remarkable chefs, witty and though they’re constantly jokingly trading jabs, they’re immensely respectful of the people encountered, foods, cultures and each other.
+The contrast of their two cultures provides a furious flow of funny as they create dishes that look as good as they taste, while humor and diametrical camaraderie fill the screen.
+So, if you’re looking for something to watch that’s educational, inspirational and frigging hilarious, you’ve got to check out these two chefs as they explore cultures, culinary traditions, worldviews and, of course, whip up some taste tempting delights like Moosemeat and Marmalade, eh!*